 If you know who will interview you, it can help to learn more about them so you can prepare better questions.
 Do they have open source projects?
 Have they given conference talks?
 If so, can you find a recording?

-Be careful, though, because you can go too far with this.
-Don’t stalk anyone.
+Use common sense here because you can go too far.
+Do not stalk anyone.

 - Tell me about yourself

 - What project are you most proud of?
 Why?